My finances, my projects, my life

 European Sustainability Reporting Standards

 CSRD requirements are comprehensive and complex.
-The regulator has created a framework for disclosure, the European Sustainability Reporting Standards (ESRS), which provides a standardised view of a company’s ESG risks, impact and opportunities through metrics as diverse as climate emissions and gender pay difference.
+The regulator has created a framework for the disclosure, the European Sustainability Reporting Standards (ESRS), in order to help companies describe their environmental, social, and governance impact.
+It provides a standardised view of a company’s ESG risks, impact and opportunities through metrics as diverse as climate emissions and gender pay difference.

-The financial perspective examines how sustainability factors could affect a company’s financial performance, such as the impact of rising fossil fuel prices on an airline’s cost base, or how long-term water scarcity might affect a chemicals manufacturer.
+Financial materiality examines how sustainability factors can influence a company’s financial performance, such as the impact of rising fossil fuel prices on the cost base of an airline, or how long-term water scarcity can affect a chemical manufacturer.

 Requirements for non-European companies